junxit/us-congress-code/title-42/chapter-46/sec-3797dd.md

 ### Codification

-Section 3797dd was editorially reclassified as section 10681 of Title 34, Crime Control and Law Enforcement.
+Section 3797dd was editorially reclassified as former section 10681 of Title 34, Crime Control and Law Enforcement.